 - Paper Bag: To speed the ripening process, put the bananas in a paper bag and loosely fold down the top.
 Add an apple or a couple of already very ripe bananas to the bag to increase the amount of ethylene gas circulating around the green fruit.
 The bananas should ripen in just a day or two using this method.

 Ripening Effects of Ethylene

 Some fruits, including bananas, produce ethylene as they ripen.
 The invisible gas then promotes further ripening, making it a useful tool for speeding the process in fruits that get harvested and sent to market before they reach optimal ripeness.
 Ethylene helps convert starch into sugar, giving the fruit its characteristic sweet taste, and in the case of bananas, softening the flesh and turning the peel yellow.

-You can soften bananas for use in recipes in the microwave too, but this method does not improve the flavor or increase the sweetness of the unripe bananas, so you may need to increase the sugar in your recipe to compensate.
-This method works better with partially ripened fruit than fully green bananas.
+- Microwave: This method softens the bananas but does not improve the flavor or increase the sweetness, so you may need to increase the sugar in your recipe to compensate.
+This method works better with partially ripened fruit rather than fully green bananas.
 Peel the bananas and place them on a microwave-safe plate or bowl.
 Heat them on high just until you hear them sizzling, about 30 seconds.

 Frozen, ripe bananas are a good option for baking, since their soft texture makes them easy to mix into a batter.
 If you get overzealous ripening bananas and don't need them all at once, freezing is a great way to store them for baking another day.
 You can freeze ripe bananas in the peel, but they won't last much longer than a month.
 No matter how you freeze your bananas, defrost (and peel, if needed) before using.